Ze1598/quotespy-streamlit/README.md

 This app was developed using [streamlit](https://docs.streamlit.io/en/stable/).
 As described in the documentation, "Streamlit is an open-source Python library that makes it easy to build beautiful custom web-apps for machine learning and data science".

-The app is deployed on Heroku, available [here](https://quotespy-streamlit.herokuapp.com/).
+The app is deployed on Streamlit for Teams, available [here](https://s4a.streamlit.io/ze1598/quotespy-streamlit/master/streamlit_app.py/+/).
 With it, you can create quotespy graphics on the web.
 In other words, you can create graphics similar to tweet screenshots and "free-form" graphics with centered text using the two modules available.

+You can also find the app, deployed on Heroku, [here](https://quotespy-streamlit.herokuapp.com/).

 Lastly, a brief explanation of the files included in the repository: